What is ASSA?

-Teresa is a second year medical student at the University of Queensland, and will be starting her clinical years at the Prince Charles Hospital in 2019.
+Teresa is a third year medical student at the University of Queensland, and will be starting her clinical years at the Prince Charles Hospital in 2019.
 Prior to moving to Australia, she completed her BSc.
 Biomedical Science degree in Sheffield, England.

 Teresa is very interested in the field of Surgery and has been involved in her local surgical society, Incision UQ, where she had the opportunity to network and learn from local surgeons in Brisbane.

 In her role as the Promotions Officer, she hopes to improve ASSA’s engagement with all students and provide them with a platform to learn about about the field of surgery.